KATO-Hiro/RailsCrawerSandbox/README.md

-# AtCoder Standings
+# RailsCrawerSandbox

-Replay interactive standings of [AtCoder](https://atcoder.jp/) contests.
+Sandbox of crawler using rails.

 ## Description